agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - Is there any cost or benefit to uniting the left and right cases of Red Black trees into one case with the use of an array of pointers?
 - Does the approach of storing duplicate node sizes in a linked list benefit performance by trimming the tree?
 - When we abandon the parent field of the tree node in exchange for the linked list field, do we sacrifice performance?
-- Does a topdown approach to fixing a Red Black Tree reduce the number of O(lgN) operations enough to make a difference in performance?
+- Does a top-down approach to fixing a Red Black Tree reduce the number of O(lgN) operations enough to make a difference in performance?

 In order to answer these questions I wrote a `time_harness.c` program based upon the `test_harness.c` program the Stanford course staff wrote for us.
 The original `test_harness.c` program was focussed on correctness.
 Along with our own debugging and printing functions, the goal of the test harness was to be as thorough as possible in finding bugs quickly and ensuring our allocators functioned properly.
 This meant that the programs produced for each allocator were painfully slow.
 There were numerous O(N) operations built into the provided program and I added many more O(N) checks into my own implementations.
 For a red-black tree these checks only grow as the necessity to ensure the rules of a Red Black Tree are followed becomes critical.